danbev/learning-v8/README.md

     result = CompileToplevel(&parse_info, isolate, Handle<SharedFunctionInfo>::null());

-This will land in `CompileTopelevel` (in same file which is src/compiler.cc):
+This will land in `CompileTopelevel` (in the same file which is src/compiler.cc):

     // Compile the code.
     result = CompileUnoptimizedCode(parse_info, shared_info, isolate);

-This will land in `CompileUnoptimizedCode` (in same file which is src/compiler.cc):
+This will land in `CompileUnoptimizedCode` (in the same file which is src/compiler.cc):

     // Prepare and execute compilation of the outer-most function. std::unique_ptr<CompilationJob> outer_job(